socek/quackquack/docsrc/docs/under_the_hood.rst

 CPython implementation of Python, dictionaries remember the order of items inserted, but this is implementation detail, that is why the OrderDict is used here.

-Dict keys of these plugins is used later on, so it is important not to overwrite already created plugin.
+Dict keys of these plugins is used later on, so it is important not t o overwrite already created plugin.

+There are two types of plugins.
+One is the plugin that the name is harcoded, so there will be only one instance of plugin.
+Those plugins needs to be inserted by calling the `self.plugins`.
+Other plugins can have more instances (for example if you need to have 2 databases )

 .. code-block:: python